Campaign for Maha assembly polls ends; 3237 candidates in fray

 The bypoll for Satara Lok Sabha constituency will also be held on October 21.
 Former NCP leader and sitting MP Udayanraje Bhosale is in the fray from the seat on a BJP ticket against Shriniwas Patil of the Congress-NCP combine.
 Maharashtra has a total of 8,98,39,600 voters, including 4,28,43,635 women and 4,68,75,750 men, who are expected to exercise their franchise on October 21 to elect 288 out of total 3237 candidates, including 235 women, in the fray.

 A total of 1,06,76,013 are voters fall in the age group of 18-25 years.
-The BJP is contesting 164 seats, which include candidates of smaller allies contesting on its lotus symbol, while Sena has fielded candidates on 126 seats.
+The BJP is contesting 164 seats, which include candidates of smaller allies contesting on its lotus symbol, while Sena has fielded candidates on 124 rpt 124 seats.

 On the other hand, the Congress has fielded 147 candidates and the ally NCP 121.
 Among other parties, the Maharashtra Navnirman Sena (MNS), led by Raj Thackeray, has fielded 101 candidates, the CPI 16, the CPM 8.
 The BSP has fielded candidates in 262 constituencies.
 A total of 1400 Independents are also in the poll arena.